 Creating the Best Real Estate Call to Action

 The call to action is the statement or push to focus the visitor’s purpose and resolve their need.
 You have to give them the motivation first through your content, then tell them what they need to do to make their activity/mission successful.
-They’re online for a purpose but they might not be clear about what they’re doing.
-We all go window shopping at the mall, but what do we end up buying?
+They’re online for a purpose but they might not be clear about what they should do.
+Everyone can be persuaded and convinced, if you can keep interacting with them.

 What is it you want visitors to do?
 You have to be sure of the end goal and whether you’ve given them enough reason and desire to contact you.
 Contacting you should be your top priority because if they don’t, they’ll be gone forever.
 You’ve got to make as many prospects as possible contact you.

 The call to action should be fairly simple yet still match your unique value proposition.
 “Call Now” by itself is quick and simple but that’s a command not a call to action.
-The call to action has to be an extension of the desire you’ve created in the prospect.
+The call to action has to be an extension of the desire and last link in the train of urgency you’ve created in the prospect.
 It’s the sensible conclusion.

 What are the Best Call to Action Directives?

-> Get all the details about this home now
+- Get the more important details on this home now

-> Call me now to discuss just how I can sell your home for more
+- Call me now to discuss how I will sell your home for more

-> Find out which houses you don’t want to buy
+- Find out which houses you do not want to buy in [community]

-> Get a customized list of homes that meet your personal specifications
+- Get a fast, customized list of homes that meet your personal specifications

 Don’t forget to make your call to action visible.
-You can make bold statements as long as you can back them up, but it’s wise to push the envelope on what you’re willing to offer.
-Someone else will be offering something good.
+You can make bold statements as long as you can back them up.
+It’s wise to push the envelope on what you’re willing to offer.
+Someone else will be offering something good as well.

 Make sure you leave a comment on your best call to action on your real estate site.
 Ask me to critique your site lead conversion and assess your call to action.
 Spring 2012 is almost here.
 Is this going to be a great sales season for you?